Welcome to today's edition of the Rush 24-7 podcast.

 Many people's lives are governed by that.

-In fact, way too many most people try to figure out what everybody else wants them to be, either at work or in a relationship or anywhere, and then try to be that.
+In fact, way too many, most people try to figure out what everybody else wants them to be, either at work or in a relationship or anywhere, and then try to be that.

-When in fact all it does is promote pain and promote suffering um and promote confusion.
+Because that avoids controversy and it avoids dislike and it avoids pain and it avoids suffering when in fact all it does is promote pain and promote suffering and promote confusion.

-Uh it's major mantra of the Democrats.
+It's a major mantra of the Democrats.

-We once had a great reputation, but everybody hates our guts.
+We once had a great reputation.

 In the first place, everybody doesn't hate our guts.